 If a sarcoma is introduced to an area outside of the tumor mass, it will grow in that area.
 This is often called a sarcoma seed wound.
 Therefore, the surgeon needs to pay particular attention to approaching the biopsy in the correct manner.
 The goal is to avoid contaminating any of important surrounding structures, so we can preserve as much function as possible for the patient.
 At the time of definitive resection or removal of the tumor, a margin of normal tissue is removed around the tumor.
 This will include the entire biopsy tract from the skin down to the tumor mass.
 The surgeon who plans on completely removing the tumor and treating it definitively should be the one performing the biopsy.

 We try to limit the radiation dose given to any patient at any time.
 However, the value of CT scanning in detecting, staging, and following disease is so important that the risk of the radiation exposure becomes a secondary concern.
 This does not mean that you should have CT exams performed without a good reason and the timing and frequency of the exams will depend upon your particular situation.
-The radiologists at Froedtert & the Medical College work diligently to minimize the radiation exposure of each exam while ensuring high quality images.
+Our radiologists work diligently to minimize the radiation exposure of each exam while ensuring high quality images.

 A CT scan is currently the best way to look at a large area of the body quickly.
 An MRI or ultrasound tends to be a more focused exam.
 To have an MRI that would cover the large area comprising the chest, abdomen, and pelvis would take hours to complete and would still lack a great deal of the information that the CT can provide.

 Both of these systems use powerful magnets and powerful computers to create and display images of the body.
 A regular MRI is a tube (called the ‘bore) in which a patient, or part of a patient’s body is placed.